Chores For Children Without Nagging!

-Implementing a cleaning routine with your children takes time and patience, but it is well worth the time invested.
+Implementing a routine of chores for children takes time and patience, but it is well worth the time invested.
 Children are very capable of doing household chores.

 A six year old can easily sweep and even three year olds can put toys in a box and pull up blankets and put a pillow on a bed.